Skip to content

 This PGC is tailored for professionals from diverse backgrounds including facilities management, engineering, science, and business.

-Upon completion, graduates receive a Postgraduate Certificate in Innovation for Sustainability in the Workplace awarded by London Metropolitan University (London Met), accredited at level 9 on the National Framework of Qualifications.
+This PGC in Innovation for Sustainability in the Workplace, awarded by London Metropolitan University (London Met), is mapped to and aligned as a level 9 qualification on the National Framework of Qualifications.

 Core Module – 20 credits at Level 9